China holds massive military parade, to cut troop levels by 300,000

 More than 12,000 soldiers, mostly Chinese but with contingents from Russia and elsewhere, then marched down Changan Avenue, led by veterans of World War Two carried in vehicles.

-They were followed by ballistic missiles, tanks and armored vehicles, many never seen in public before.
+They were followed by ballistic missiles, tanks and armoured vehicles, many never seen in public before.
 Advanced fighter jets and bombers flew overhead in a highly choreographed spectacle that lasted around 90 minutes.

 Among the weapons China unveiled for the first time was an anti-ship ballistic missile, the Dongfeng-21D, which is reportedly capable of destroying an aircraft carrier with one hit.